FPL glossary: Fantasy talk explained

 Asset - A Premier League player.

-Bandwagon - A low-owned player who many managers suddenly want to sign because they're returning lots of points.
-A bandwagon is a trend player who FPL managers want to jump on.
+Bandwagon - A low-owned player who many managers suddenly want to bring into their team because they're registering lots of points.

-Bench Boost - An FPL chip where the benched player's scores are added to the Gameweek total for one Gameweek only.
-FPL managers tend to play this in a Double Gameweek.
+Bench Boost - An FPL chip where the benched players' scores are added to the Gameweek total for one Gameweek only.
+FPL managers tend to play this in a Double Gameweek, although in 2025/26, managers are given a Bench Boost chip to use in each half of the season.

 Blank Gameweek (BGW) - A Gameweek containing fewer than the normal 10 matches.
 A Blank Gameweek team is a team that does not have a fixture that week.